johnbuluba/Yatcobot/docs/config.md

 - #### search_queries
 These are the queries that are used to find contests from the twitter.
 It works like the twitter search bar, so you can experiment there first

+- #### search_language
+Filter search results by a language.
+Only tweets that are written by this language are used.
+Set this field using the iso 693-1 standard [language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)

 - #### follow_keywords
 These keywords are searched inside the tweet's text to determinate if it is